jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

   (b) Part 7 of the Local Government Official Information and Meetings Act 1987; and (c) the standing orders of the local authority.
 (4) A local authority must hold meetings at the times and places that it appoints.
-(5) Unless clause 22 applies, the chief executive must give notice in writing to each member of the time and place of a meeting—
+(5) Unless clause 22 or 22A applies, the chief executive must give notice in writing to each member of the time and place of a meeting—
   (a) not less than 14 days before the meeting; or
   (b) if the local authority has adopted a schedule of meetings, not less than 14 days before the first meeting on the schedule.
 (6) If a local authority adopts a schedule of meetings,—